How to Renew Georgia Medicaid

 Monthly

-Pathways hours documentation
+Pathways community engagement hours documentation

 How Georgia Medicaid renewal works

-If ex parte renewal fails — meaning DCH cannot confirm your eligibility automatically — they are required to send you a renewal form.
-You must complete and return it by the deadline specified on the form.
+If the ex parte check confirms ongoing eligibility, DCH sends you a renewal notice informing you that your coverage has been renewed automatically and no action is required.
+If ex parte renewal fails — meaning DCH cannot confirm your eligibility automatically — DCH is required to send you a renewal form, which you must complete and return by the deadline specified.
 Failure to respond results in coverage termination.

-Steps to complete your Georgia Medicaid renewal
+How to complete your renewal

 1